-It’s time to review Revita Hair Growth Shampoo – a product that I’m a big fan of:
+It’s time to review Revita Hair Growth Shampoo – a hair product that I really like:

 - one of the best formulas (among shampoos)

 But obviously – it all comes with a high price.

 So is Revita worth $32 per 7 oz?